Reading Amplified: Digital Tools That Engage Students in Words, Books and Ideas

 “To learn new technologies we have to set aside our fears—we have to be willing to try things, seek solutions, test, and ask for help.
 We will make mistakes.
 We will probably delete things we shouldn’t.
 Failure is part of learning.
 Getting lost in the new landscape will happen.
 Reframe your thinking and let yourself explore.” – Lee Ann Spillane

-This overt encouragement for educators to explore and play without the fear of breaking things — and then for them to bring that sense of focused excitement into the classroom for learning experiences — permeates this thoughtful, useful and engaging ebook (one of a new series of Read and Watch online books from Stenhouse Publishers that are presented in private website format).
+This overt encouragement for educators to explore and play without the fear of breaking things — and then for them to bring that sense of focused excitement into the classroom for learning experiences — permeates this thoughtful, useful and engaging online book (one of a new series of Read and Watch online books from Stenhouse Publishers that are presented in private website format).